-Livraria Lello & Irmão (Lello Bookstore)#10 in Best Things To Do in Porto
+Livraria Lello & Irmão (Lello Bookstore)#12 in Best Things To Do in Porto

-A bookstore may not seem like one of the most necessary things to see in a new city, but when it's consistently named one of the world's most beautiful, it's worth a look.
+A bookstore may not seem like one of the most obvious things to see in a new city, but when the shop is consistently named one of the world's most beautiful, it's worth a visit.
 Situated among the cafes and shops along Rua das Carmelitas in downtown Porto, Livraria Lello easily stands out with its chalk white, neo-gothic facade featuring intricate carvings and two painted ladies (representing science and art).
+The early 20th century building's facade was fully refurbished in 2017.
 Step inside and you'll be even more impressed.
-The bookstore's interior is adorned with rich wooden paneling and colorful stained glass windows, and boasts a regal ruby red staircase.
-As for the books, you can peruse an assortment of Portuguese fiction and non-fiction works, as well as a selection of books in English and French.
+The bookstore's interior is adorned with rich wooden paneling and colorful stained-glass windows, and boasts a regal ruby red staircase.
+As for the books, you can peruse an assortment of Portuguese fiction and nonfiction works, as well as a selection of books in English and French.

 More Best Things To Do in Porto

 This iconic arching iron bridge straddles the Douro River, connecting Porto to Vila Nova de Gaia.
 Though Porto is known for having quite a few bridges, the Dom Luis I Bridge is especially renowned because it was designed by a student of Gustave Eiffel, the mastermind behind the Eiffel Tower in Paris.
 Plus, at the time of its completion in 1886, this bridge was the longest iron arch in the world.
 The bridge accommodates cars on its lower level and Porto's metro on its upper level; pedestrians can walk along the bridge on both levels.
 Stroll along the upper deck of the bridge and you'll be rewarded with spectacular views of the edifices built into the hillside cliffs that line the river.